+One common issue when using regularization for post hoc calibration is that the impact of regularization heavily depends on the scale of the logits, and thus on the confidence of the initial model.
+To circumvent this, we propose applying temperature scaling first, to bring the logits to a common scale.
+On top of it, we fit the following \emph{structured matrix scaling} (SMS) calibration function

 where $\odot$ denotes the element-wise or Hadamard product.
-Notice that we apply the off-diagonal mask $\mathbf{1}\mathbf{1}^\top - I_k$ coefficient-wise on the full matrix $M$ so that its diagonal coefficients are inactive and there is no overlap with the effect of the linear and vector parameters $\alpha$ and $v$.
-More graphically, our function matches traditional softmax regression on the logits, using a weight matrix $W$ with the following structure:
+Notice that we apply the off-diagonal mask $\mathbf{1}_k \mathbf{1}_k^\top - I_k$ coefficient-wise on the full matrix $M$ so that its diagonal coefficients are inactive and there is no overlap with the effect of the vector parameter $v$.
+Graphically, our function matches traditional softmax regression on the logits, using a weight matrix $W$ with the following structure:

 This hierarchical parameter structure gives us the freedom to apply different regularization strengths on different parameter groups.
-The linear parameter $\alpha$ is a global scaling parameter that applies to all classes.
-The diagonal vector $v$ allows each diagonal entry to deviate from that global scaling factor.
-The off-diagonal parameters, $(\mathbf{1}\mathbf{1}^\top - I_k) \odot M$, allow for more complex inter-class dependencies.
+The diagonal vector $v$ allows each class to have a separate temperature parameter.
+The off-diagonal parameters, $(\mathbf{1}_k \mathbf{1}_k^\top - I_k) \odot M$, allow for more complex inter-class dependencies.
 Finally the intercept vector~$b$ allows for class-specific intercepts.
-To learn the parameters of $g_\text{SMS}$, we propose solving the following convex optimization problem:
+To learn the parameters of $g_\text{SMS}$, we solve the convex optimization problem

-We choose not to regularize $\alpha$, assuming that linear scaling does not overfit.
-Otherwise, we apply penalties on the norm of each parameter group: the diagonal $v$, the off-diagonal $(\mathbf{1}\mathbf{1}^\top - I_k) \odot M$ and the intercept $b$.
+We apply penalties on the norm of each parameter group: the diagonal $v$, the off-diagonal $(\mathbf{1}_k \mathbf{1}_k^\top - I_k) \odot M$ and the intercept $b$.
 Intuitively, the number of parameters in each group (respectively $k$, $k(k-1)$ and $k$) as well as the number of calibration samples $n_\text{cal}$ should have an effect on the regularization strength.
 Thus, we weight each penalty by $n_\text{cal}^{-\tau}$ and the group size to the power $\rho$.
 Finally, each group penalty has a specific weight $\lambda_b$, $\lambda_v$ and $\lambda_M$.
 The hyperparameters of our regularization scheme are thus: \begin{itemize}[topsep=0pt, itemsep=0pt] \item The order $\delta$ of the norm used. \item The exponents $\tau, \rho$ used for the number of samples and the parameter group size. \item The group-specific weights $\lambda_v$, $\lambda_M$ and $\lambda_b$. \end{itemize}